-This woman’s day let us celebrate lesser known but, nonetheless, Inspiring women in STEM.
+This woman’s day, let us celebrate lesser known but, nonetheless, inspiring women in STEM.
 They are lesser known not because of their work but because historically women have been downplayed in STEM fields.

 According to Education Research Center of America, boys and girls are at par in their math and science achievements.
 But despite that, only 28% women make up the STEM workforce.

 For boys, they are inspirational and neutralising agent for the male entitlement & gender stereotypes.
 Either way, these women deserve to be known and are a great positive influence for your children.

 Inspiring Women in STEM

 1. Margret Hamilton

 She was the person in charge of coding Apollo 11, the very spacecraft that took us to space.
 She hand wrote the code of Apollo 11 along with her team.
 Being an only woman never deterred her…she was quite used to that.

 Extremely enthusiastic about her work, she often took her daughter along to NASA labs while working late nights and on weekends.
 Such was the dedication of this amazing woman not only to her mission but also to her child.